donat-konan33/concealed-object-detection/README.md

 ## Project Overview

 This project focuses on detecting concealed objects using terahertz imaging and state-of-the-art deep learning techniques.
-Leveraging the YOLOv8 architecture, we aim to provide accurate and efficient object detection suitable for security and screening applications.
+Leveraging the ``YOLOv8 architecture which is a Convolutional Neural Network technique based on Pytorch Framework``, we aim to provide accurate and efficient object detection suitable for security and screening applications.

 ## Using Yolov8 [object detection](https://docs.ultralytics.com/models/yolov8/)